Max-Hailperin/Operating-Systems-and-Middleware--Supporting-Controlled-Interaction/README.md

 a letter to Creative Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA.

-The file petra.pdf is a cover photo that can optionally be enabled by setting a flag in os-book.tex.
+The file petra.pdf is a cover photo (which can be disbled using a flag in os-book.tex).
 The attribution for this photo is also included in os-book.tex.

 ## Version numbering convention